dimalypai/mil-masters-thesis-chalmers/docs/report/04_MIL.md

 The internal representation of types is expressed as the `Type` ADT, which is slightly more involved.
 Types are converted from the source representation during the type checking phase.
-At the same type a number of checks are performed, for example, that all the types are properly kinded, that they use types which are in scope, that there is no type variable shadowing etc.
+At the same time a number of checks are performed, for example, that all the types are properly kinded, that they use types which are in scope, that there is no type variable shadowing etc.